claus-e-andersen/clanElectrons/README.md

   - MSP.R0 = mass electronic stopping power with delta = 0 (no correction of density effect).
   - MSP.R =  mass electronic stopping power computed with the clanElectrons software.
   - delta.R = the density-effect correction computed with the clanElectrons software.
-  - Index ICRU90 = reference values from ICRU-90.
+  - Index ICRU90 = reference values from ICRU-90 (Appendix Table A.3).
-  - mu.st = the scaling parameter from the oscillator strengths to I.
+  - mu.st = the scaling parameter from the oscillator strengths to I (ICRU-90 eq.
+4.29).
   - L = the ell paramerer in ICRU-90 equation 4.28.

-The mass electronic stopping powers are given in units of MeV per g/cm2 (i.e. approximately in MeV/cm since water has a density close to 1 g/cm3).
+The mass electronic stopping powers are given in units of MeV per g/cm2.
 See the functions demo.water() and demo.water.table() for further details.

 Note that the density-effect correction (delta) for an insulator will be zero below a certain threshold.